Half Blue Sky: Plot

 Suzume Nireno and Ritsu Hagio were born on the same day in 1971 in a small town in Gifu Prefecture.
 They grow up as close friends, with Suzume encouraging the smart but shy Ritsu, and Ritsu protecting Suzume, who lost hearing in one ear due to an illness.
-They are still close in high school, but their first romantic interests are directed at other people: for Ritsu, a beautiful girl in the archery club of another school; for Suzumu, a kind boy also from another school.
+They are still close in high school, but their first romantic interests are directed at other people: for Ritsu, a beautiful girl in the archery club of another school; for Suzume, a kind boy also from another school.
 Nothing much comes of either as they and their friends have to think of life after high school.
 Suzume plans to work but is only able to get a job at the local farmer's coop thanks to her grandfather's connections.
 Ritsu, however, has been lending her the shojo manga of Haori Akikaze, which inspire Suzume to draw her own manga.

 When she meets Akikaze in person—who turns out to be a man—and shows him her work, he suddenly asks her to come work for him.
 She has to battle with her mother to let her go to Tokyo, but when she begins working for Akikaze, she finds out the main reason he hired her was for the rice treats her grandfather made.
 She convinces him to give her a test to earn her place as an apprentice.
 Meanwhile, Ritsu too is in Tokyo attending college and has made friends with Masato.
 Akikaze fires Suzume when he thinks she has thrown out an important draft of a manga, but when he discovers he just misplaced it, he travels to Gifu to bring her back and finally begin her real training as a manga artist.
 Around then, Ritsu re-encounters Saya, the archery girl, and the two begin dating.
 Suzume also begins to fall in love with Masato, but he rejects her, thinking she really belongs with Ritsu.
 But with Saya having grown jealous of Suzume, Ritsu decides to end all contact with Suzume.

 The two rejections are a double whammy for Suzume, but Akikaze encourages her to express her feelings in creating manga.
 She, Yūko, and Makoto—Akikaze's apprentices—compete for a famous newcomer award, which Makoto wins, but has to withdraw after he earns Akikaze's ire for publishing another manga in a disreputable magazine.
 The award then goes to Suzume, who along with Yūko, gets to draw her first serialized manga.
 After several years, Yūko is the first to hit the brick wall and can't think of a new manga and ends up quitting.
 Suzume visits Gifu for the first time in a while and runs into Ritsu, who has broken up with Saya.
 He suddenly asks her to marry him, but she says it is impossible.
 She meant it was impossible at that time, but he took it differently.
 Soon afterwards Suzume's serialization also ends, but she gets additional bad news when she learns Ritsu has gotten married.